 The School's policy is to apply expenditures against non-spendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, and unassigned fund balance at the end of the fiscal year.
-First, nonspendable fund balances are determined.
-Then restricted fund balances for specific purposes are determined (not including nonspendable amounts).
-Any remaining fund balances not included in the general funds are classified as restricted fund balance.
-It is possible for the amounts not included in the general fund to be classified as restricted fund balance.
-It is possible for the amounts not included in the general fund to have negative unassigned fund balance when nonspendable amounts plus the restricted fund balances for specific purposes amounts exceed the positive fund balance for the non-general fund.
+First, non-spendable fund balances are determined.
+Then restricted fund balances for specific purposes are determined (not including non-spendable amounts).
+Any remaining fund balance amounts for the non-general funds are classified as restricted fund balance.
+It is possible for non-general funds to be classified as restricted fund balance.
+It is also possible for the non-general funds to have negative unassigned fund balance when non-spendable amounts plus the restricted fund balances for specific purposes amounts exceed the positive fund balance for the non-general fund.